Major cooldown eyes West as fire weather increases for Great Basin

 Just because much cooler air will move in does not mean there cannot be thunderstorms.
 The same pattern can trigger locally gusty thunderstorms that produce lightning strikes, which are another danger for hikers.
 Some of the storms can produce hail that covers the ground.

-Cooler air will spill to the east of the northern and central Rockies by early next week.
-Following highs within a few degrees of 100 in Denver on Friday and Saturday, highs are projected to be in the mid-90s on Sunday but only in the 70s on Monday and Tuesday.
+Cooler air will spill to the east of the northern and central Rockies by early this week.
+Following highs within a few degrees of 100 in Denver on Friday and Saturday, highs are projected to be in the mid-90s on Sunday but only near 80 on Monday and Tuesday.

-In general, much less pronounced cooling will reach the Southwest deserts, but temperatures will be shaved by about 10-15 degrees in Phoenix from Friday to Sunday.
-Highs in the 100s in Las Vegas through Friday will be swapped with highs in the mid-90s from this weekend to early next week.
+In general, much less pronounced cooling will reach the Southwest deserts, but temperatures will be shaved by about 10-15 degrees in Phoenix through Sunday.
+Highs in the 100s in Las Vegas through Friday will be swapped with highs in the 90s from this weekend to early this week.

-Along the Southern California coast, highs in downtown Los Angeles will be mainly in the 70s this weekend, following a high well into the 80s into Friday.
+Along the Southern California coast, highs in downtown Los Angeles will be near 80 this weekend.

-As the cooler air moves in, a zone of gusty winds will accompany drier air over the interior Southwest from Thursday to Sunday.
+As the cooler air moves in, a zone of gusty winds will accompany drier air over the interior Southwest through Sunday.
 The wind, dry air and strong mid-June sunshine will cause fuels to dry out.
 Sparks from any lightning or human interaction can lead to rapidly spreading wildfires.

 Multiple large wildfires were burning over the interior Southwest due to ongoing drought in the region.

-Meanwhile, some moisture indirectly associated with Hurricane Erick near the Pacific coast of Mexico is forecast to bubble northward into the southwestern U.S. next week.
+Meanwhile, some moisture indirectly associated with Hurricane Erick near the Pacific coast of Mexico is forecast to bubble northward into the southwestern U.S. this week on the edge of the heat dome.
 The moisture surge should trigger at least an uptick in afternoon and evening showers and thunderstorms over some of the deserts and the southern Rockies.

 Want next-level safety, ad-free?
 Unlock advanced, hyperlocal severe weather alerts when you subscribe to Premium+ on the AccuWeather app.
 AccuWeather Alerts™ are prompted by our expert meteorologists who monitor and analyze dangerous weather risks 24/7 to keep you and your family safer.